Last Updated on

 - Try to stick with Serif fonts like Times New Roman, Palatino, Georgia, Garamond, Courier, and Bookman.

 - Use black font on a white background for your text.
 People are usually reading posts on the fly.
-It is easier for someone to read something quickly if it is a black font on a white background.
+It is easier for someone to read a black font on a white background.
 Your goal is to keep your readers on your site, not discourage them and make them want to leave.

 - Use plenty of white space.
 White space makes it easier for someone to scan the post.
 Large paragraphs take longer to read so break up your paragraphs into smaller paragraphs.